 1. Log into your EKM online shop as normal, and click the Features tab:

-2. On the Features page, click Import/Export System:
+2. On the Features page, scroll down and click the Launch button to open the Import/Export System:

 3. Click Export To File: